-The Jetpack Contact Form gives us a hook to filter what gets sent via email after a successful form submission but the documentation is not very helpful as it doesn’t provide an example.
+The Jetpack for WordPress Contact Form gives us a hook to filter what gets sent via email after a successful form submission but the documentation is not very helpful as it doesn’t provide an example.
 To top that the Comments are closed for the article.
 For details refer to the Jetpack Contact Form Message Hook page.

 Copy the code below into a child theme’s functions.php file or a functionality plugin to append the value of $new_text to the end of the email.